QData/deepWordBug/README.md

-# We update DeepWordBug into a new and more comprehensive CodeRepo : TextAttack for generating adversarial examples to fool Neural NLP models.
+# We update DeepWordBug into a new and more comprehensive CodeRepo : TextAttack for generating adversarial examples to fool NLP predictive models.

 #### TextAttack Wiki: https://textattack.readthedocs.io/en/latest/
 #### TextAttack Github:  https://github.com/QData/TextAttack